A love of souvenirs

 These days one could say the equivalent would be the tourist t-shirt.
 Both often feature catchy slogans and images of local scenery.
 They can be easily transported back home in a suitcase and act as advertisements for the country or location.

-We see our silk travel scarf as an artwork, which will form part of an ongoing series called ‘Greetings from’.
+I see the silk scarves as artworks, which will form part of an ongoing series called ‘Greetings from’.
 This first one in the series takes its’ inspiration from Ibiza.
-The design celebrates the landscape, architecture and nature of island depicting the Mediterranean Sea, a sunset, rustic finca, cactus and the famous flamingos.
+The design celebrates the landscape, architecture and nature of the island.
+It depicts the Mediterranean Sea, a sunset, rustic finca, cactus and the famous flamingos.